didinsino/AT-Terminal/README.md

 # AT-Terminal
+Simple tool like Hyperterminal to test AT Commands and other functionalities of GSM modems.
-AT Command tester created by Codetyphon v5.2 (Lazarus)
+This tool created by Codetyphon v5.2 (Lazarus).